This post was updated on July 16th, 2022

 This is why a complete PCOS diet is better for lowering testosterone levels.

-Studies have shown that insulin resistance aggravates the symptoms of hyperandrogenism.
+Studies have shown that insulin resistance aggravates the symptoms of high testosterone levels.
 This forms a vicious cycle that promotes PCOS development [3, 4].
 A PCOS diet improves insulin regulation.
-This then leads to lower androgen levels.
-A PCOS diet is also rich in foods that directly decrease androgen levels.
+This then leads to lower testosterone levels.
+A PCOS diet is also rich in foods that directly decrease free testosterone.
 This includes ingredients like flaxseeds [5, 6], nuts [7], and fatty fish [8].

 Here are a few examples of the results achieved by women that have completed my free 30-Day PCOS Diet Challenge.

 Some people claim that spearmint tea may help with cognitive function.
 It might, but it’s a bit of a stretch of the evidence.
-Most studies looking into this potential benefit use a proprietary extract made from spearmint.
+Most studies looking into this potential benefit use a proprietary spearmint extract.
 That’s a much more powerful supplement than a couple of cups of tea.
 The studies also tend to be in people over 60 with age-associated memory impairment.
 Not exactly a good match for most women struggling with PCOS.

 But there’s a big benefit of spearmint tea that isn’t immediately obvious.